LucaVaccari/Lithium/docs/lcp_specification.md

 #### leaveParty

 Asks to leave a party.
 If the connection is the last one of the party, the party is then deleted.
 If the connection was the host, a new host is chosen arbitrarily.
+A userUpdate is sent when a user leaves.

 Body: `partyId`